 With each passing day, more and more people learn about the metaverse.
 But with its name being used by Facebook and the definition growing rather blurry, many struggle to define what the metaverse actually is.
 Today we explore the metaverse concept and if Minecraft is the unexpected key to its future.

-Metaverse, at its core, is something of science fiction.
+What is the Metaverse?Metaverse, at its core, is something of science fiction.
 The internet as a single virtual world accessed through true virtual reality.
 Chances are you have read a book, seen a show, or watched a movie that has used the concept in some shape or form.
 The main character traversing a virtual city where everything that makes the internet the internet is represented as buildings or parts of the city, being a common depiction of the metaverse in media.

 Does the Metaverse Exist Today?Sadly, there is no big city acting as the hub for the internet, but the metaverse does exist in some other ways, at least in part.
 Games that place players in an online world where they can live their lives and socialize could be described as part of the metaverse.
 Sure, no virtual bus was taken to get there, but users still arrived at a three-dimensional destination online where they could interact with others using virtual bodies.
 Minecraft is one such example of this.
 However, in recent years, Facebook has taken the name in an attempt to create the metaverse themselves.
 A venture that has led them down quite the rocky path, to say the least.
 But that does not mean there is no future for the metaverse.